Anatomy of a Kitchen Countertop

 The kitchen, being the centerpiece of every contemporary home, requires a countertop that (1.) meets the functional needs of daily cooking preparations and (2.) complements the beauty of the entire area.

-Whether you are building a new house or doing a major kitchen renovation, it is essential to know a few useful information that will help you decide on the final design of your countertop.
+Whether you are building a new house or doing a major kitchen renovation, it is essential to know the basic information that will help you decide on your countertop’s final look.

-Furthermore, should you intend to have your local supplier install it for you, he or she will most likely ask some of the details which we will discuss in this article.
+Furthermore, should you decide to have your local supplier install it for you, they will most likely ask some of the details which we will discuss in this article.
 Therefore, it is best to have a list of some of your ideas beforehand.
 Keep in mind that your countertop installer will charge you accordingly based on the specifications of your project.

 The “Work Triangle” connects the three fundamental workstations of the kitchen—the sink, the range, and the fridge.

-To ensure maximum efficiency, the distance between each area should not be less than 4 feet but not more than 9 feet.
-The sum of all three sides of the triangle should be between 13 feet and 26 feet.
+To ensure maximum efficiency, the distance between each area should not be less than 1.20 meters but not more than 2.70 meters.
+Furthermore, the sum of all three sides of the triangle should be between 4.00 meters and 7.90 meters.

 If the work triangle perimeter is too small, it can make the kitchen feel cramped.
 On the other hand, if it’s too large, it can cause movements a hassle.